 You needn't worry if you're unfamiliar with camera settings, as the menus offer descriptions of the various modes as well as on-screen examples of what you can expect – making it a breeze to get shooting right away.

-Its 24.1MP APS-C image sensor is an optimized version of the one found in the much loved Canon EOS M50 Mark II (with which the R100 shares quite a few similarities in general).
+Its 24.1MP APS-C image sensor is an optimized version of the one in the now discontinued Canon EOS M50 Mark II (with which the R100 shares quite a few similarities in general).
 It packs plenty of data and detail into your shots, while enabling you to achieve shallow depth of field – and if you're into shooting faraway subjects like wildlife or sports, the sensor's 1.6x crop factor will magnify the focal length of your lenses for greater reach.

 Despite having being surpassed by the latest EOS R cameras, the R100's Dual Pixel Autofocus remains incredibly robust.
-It's the same hybrid AF system that powers professional DSLRs like the Canon EOS 5D Mark IV, so you know it's rock-solid and reliable.
+It's the same hybrid AF system that powers professional DSLRs like the Canon EOS 5D Mark IV, and I was amazed at having such a powerful autofocus system in a beginner camera.
+This is supremely useful for newcomers, as you can trust the camera to find and keep your subject in focus.

-While it's aimed primarily at stills shooters, the R100 does capture both FullHD and 4K video – and, crucially, it can do so in vertical orientation as well as horizontally, for quick and easy sharing and uploading.
+While it's aimed primarily at stills shooters, the R100 does capture both FullHD and 4K video – and, crucially, it can do so in vertical orientation as well as horizontally, for quick and easy sharing and uploading on social media.

 However, it should be noted that 4K invokes an additional crop factor (of 1.55x) on top of the existing APS-C crop (of 1.6x), meaning that your footage will look very "zoomed in", so you'll need to use an ultra-wide lens like the Canon RF 16mm f/2.8 STM to maintain a wide field of view.
 In addition, Dual Pixel AF isn't available in 4K; the camera instead uses a more choppy contrast-detect autofocus system (though Dual Pixel is available when shooting in FullHD).